-When meeting a patient for the first time, the clinician needs to make a judgement about the patient's competence and capacity to exercise their autonomy and free will in making decisions about their dental care.
+When meeting a patient for the first time you need to make a judgement about the patient's competence and capacity to exercise their autonomy and free will in making decisions about their dental care.
 This can be difficult enough when treating longstanding patients and is fraught with problems and risks when dealing with patients about whom we know very little.
-In any assessment of capacity there are a number of questions to ask:
+In any assessment of capacity there are a number of questions you will need to ask:

-- Can the person understand the information being provided? - Can a person assimilate that information and appreciate its significance? - Can the person weigh up alternative options in a balanced and rational fashion? - Can the person make a decision? - Can the person communicate that decision in a clear and unambiguous way?
+- Can your patient understand the information you have provided? - Can your patient assimilate that information and appreciate its significance? - Can your patient weigh up alternative options in a balanced and rational fashion? - · Can your patient make a decision? - Can your patient communicate their decision in a clear and unambiguous way?

-Your patient may not share the same first language as you, and even if s/he does, the words, phrases and 'jargon' you use may create a further barrier to effective communication and mutual understanding.
+You may not share the same first language as your patient, and even if you do, the words, phrases and 'jargon' that you employ may create a further barrier to effective communication and mutual understanding.

-Because of our scientific training and clinical knowledge and experience, we may find something perfectly simple to understand, while many of our patients who have never had such a background, may find it obscure and impossible to understand.
-On other occasions the sense is clear to your patient, but the relevance and application to his/her own personal situation is not.
-When we start work in a new practice, every patient is a mystery as yet unrevealed to us - and therein lies both the challenge, and the risk.
+Because of your scientific training and clinical knowledge and experience, you may find something perfectly simple to understand, whilst your patients, who have never had such a background, may find it obscure and impossible to understand.
+On other occasions, the sense may be clear to your patient, but the relevance and application to their own personal situation is not.
+When you start work in a new practice, every patient is a mystery yet to be revealed - and therein lies both the challenge, and the risk.

-Another challenging aspect of the consent process when dealing with patients that we have only known for a short time, is that of deciding how much information we need to provide, and in what terms, in order for the patient's consent to be valid.
-From a dentolegal perspective, one of the most important requirements is the duty to warn each patient of possible limitations of treatment, and potential risks and complications.
-In doing so, we need to make another difficult assessment of what risks they might need to be made aware of.
+Another challenging aspect of the consent process when you are dealing with patients that you only known briefly, is to decide just how much information you need to provide, and in what terms, in order for his/her consent to be valid.
+From a dento-legal perspective, one of the most important requirements is the duty to warn each patient of possible limitations of treatment, and potential risks and complications.
+In doing so, you need to make another difficult assessment of what risks s/he might need to be made aware of.
 This question was conveniently described in a landmark Australian High Court decision in 1992 (Rogers v Whitaker 67 ALJR 47) in which the judgment stated: